 Matt O’Toole, Webmaster, is a communications and internet marketing consultant.
-An avid road and mountain biker, he rides for transportation and recreation.
-From 2002-2008 he lived mostly car free in Blacksburg, where he served as Advocacy Coordinator for the New River Valley Bicycle Association, and on the Bikeway-Walkway Committee for the local MPO.
+From 2002-2008 he lived mostly car free in Blacksburg, where he served as Advocacy Coordinator for the New River Valley Bicycle Association, and on the Bikeway-Walkway Committee for the New River Valley Planning District Commission.
 This brought him to VBF where he has been active since 2005, even while living out of state.
 He recently spent 3 years in his southern California hometown, where he was active with bikeNewportBeach.org He now lives car free in the DC metro area.

 Joe Morgan is a recreational and touring cyclist, with particular interest in cross state routes.
 During Joe’s 27 years as a Virginia county administrator, he helped initiate bicycle planning in the New River Valley and southside Virginia.
 He was a charter member of the Roanoke River Rails to Trails board, which established Virginia’s Tobacco Heritage Trail.
 He has participated in VBF US Bike Route 76 cross state rides since 2003, coordinating route enhancements between VBF, Adventure Cycling and VDOT since 2010.
 Joe joined the VBF Board in 2011 and hopes to serve as a liaison for VBF on regional planning with the East Coast Greenway and US Bike Routes.
 He is a life member of the Virginia Local Government Management Association and a former board member of the Virginia Association of Planning District Commissions.
 After serving in Nelson & Buckingham counties (central Virginia), Greensville & Halifax counties (southside Virginia) and Pulaski County (New River Valley), he resides on the southern shore of the Chesapeake Bay at Ocean View in the City of Norfolk.